Brett Jodie

-Brett P. Jodie (born March 25, 1977) is an American professional baseball coach and former pitcher who is currently the manager for the Lincoln Saltdogs of the American Association of Professional Baseball.
-He played in with the New York Yankees and San Diego Padres.
+Brett Paul Jodie (born March 25, 1977) is an American professional baseball coach and former pitcher who currently serves as the manager for the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
+He played in Major League Baseball (MLB) for the New York Yankees and San Diego Padres in 2001.
 He batted and threw right-handed.

-Career
+Playing career

 Jodie attended the University of South Carolina.
-He was drafted by the Yankees in the 6th round of the 1998 Major League Baseball Draft.
-He had a 0–2 record, with a 6.39 earned run average (ERA) in eight games for the two teams.
+He was drafted by the Yankees in the sixth round (187th overall) of the 1998 Major League Baseball draft.
+He had a 0–2 record, with a 6.39 earned run average (ERA) in his eight major league appearances for the Yankees and San Diego Padres in 2001.

-He returned to the Yankees organization following the 2001 season, remaining in their minor league system until 2002.
-In 2003 and in 2005, Jodie pitched for the Somerset Patriots of the independent Atlantic League before retiring in 2006.
+Jodie returned to the Yankees organization following the 2001 season, remaining in their minor league system until 2002.
+In 2003 and in 2005, Jodie pitched for the Somerset Patriots of the independent Atlantic League of Professional Baseball before retiring in 2006.

+Coaching career

+Somerset Patriots

 Jodie was the pitching coach for the Somerset Patriots and was named manager on November 27, 2012, replacing Sparky Lyle.
 Jodie managed the team through the 2019 season, winning a championship in 2015.
 He was not retained as manager following the Patriots' promotion to Minor League Baseball for the 2021 season and beyond.

+Lincoln Saltdogs

 On April 7, 2021, Jodie was announced as new manager for the Lincoln Saltdogs of the American Association of Professional Baseball.

+Southern Maryland Blue Crabs

+On December 19, 2025, Jodie was hired to serve as the manager of the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball, following the resignation of Stan Cliburn.